nikigawlik/gdmc_http_interface/README.md

 ## Installing this mod with the Forge Mod Launcher

-You need to own a copy of Minecraft and have it installed on your machine.
+You need to own a copy of Minecraft (Java Version) and have it installed on your machine.

 Get the [Forge Mod Launcher](https://files.minecraftforge.net/) (Download Recommended -> Installer) and install it (client install, but server should work, too).
 The latest version I tested is 1.16.4-35.1.15, but newer versions should work just fine.